 Part of the magic of Bluffton's mascots is that they can create something out of nothing.
 It can be called improvisation if an impromptu halftime contest is made up on the spot, but it can also be called acting if the performer did some brainstorming and planning in advance for a particular skit.
 Regardless, successful performers should be aware of their surroundings, continually thinking of the next thing they’ll do, and have a playful/mischievous twinkle in their eye to indicate that they’re always up to something.

 - Physical endurance and wellness

-Performing as J Denny or Jenny can be exhausting, both physically and emotionally.
+Performing as J Denny or Jenny will be exhausting, both physically and emotionally.
 If you are chosen as a performer, you will need to pay for and have a physical done by a physician and the necessary forms on file with the head athletic trainer by July 1.
 Your information will be kept confidential.
 In the event you are injured or become ill while performing, the athletic trainers will be able to assist you.

 Mascots are expected to manage their well-being by finding balance between this high priority and other responsibilities on campus.
 There is a possibility mascots will be asked to give up commitments in order to perform to the best of their ability.
 In the event your GPA slips below the 2.5 requirement during your season as a performer, you may be asked to work with the Learning Resource Center staff.
 In a situation of great concern, you may be placed on performance probation until your academic success is back on track.